VRLabs/Modular-Shader-System/.docs/guides/AdvancedTopics/EmbeddingLibrary.md

 If you're planning to make a shader to publish it's important to do this as fist step, since there are going to be some differences applied to the embedded library compared to the base one.

-Luckily for you there's an editor window dedicated to this, and can be found in `VRLabs > Modular Shader > Embed Library`.
+Luckily for you there's an editor window dedicated to this, and can be found in `VRLabs > Modular Shader > Tools     > Embed Library`.

 ## Embed Library Window